Psychotherapy notes

 Improve treatment progress

 It is understandable that therapists would be hesitant to share their psychotherapy notes with their clients.
 But what if it would help their treatment?
 In a pilot study, researchers found that participants felt more engaged in therapy as a result of seeing psychotherapy notes about their cases.
 Yes, a few felt offended by what they read but the large majority of respondents felt it was a good practice that made them feel more invested in their treatment.
-Of course, you need to be highly sensitive when writing notes If you are considering sharing them with your clients or their family members.
+Of course, you need to be highly sensitive when writing notes if you are considering sharing them with your clients or their family members.

 If you are going to release psychotherapy notes to anyone else for any reason, it is required that you get the written authorization of the client.
 The only exceptions are if you are reporting abuse or neglect, or if there is a significant threat to the client’s safety.